nori-parelius/noriparelius/content/privacy-policy.md

 ## Who I am {#who-i-am}

-Hi, my name is Eleonora (Nori) Parelius and this is my website: [https://noriparelius.com](https://noriparelius.com).
+Hi, my name is Eleonora (Nori) Parelius and this is my website: <https://noriparelius.com>.
 You can contact me through email at nori@noriparelius.com.
 I care about your privacy and protecting any data you might trust me with.

 ## Cookies {#cookies}

 This website is a static website and it uses no cookies on its own.

+I also don't use any analytics, which means I am not tracking any of your visits (and also have no idea how many people are actually reading my blog).

 ### Embedded content from other websites {#embedded-content-from-other-websites}